paoloironhack/dataptams2020/README.md

 ## General strategy

-The goal is to work all togheter on this repository.<br/> The general strategy to achieve this is to have a main master branch where<br/>
-labs and excercises will be posted perdiodically by the teaching staff<br/>
-while the students can work on their own branches.<br/>
+The goal is to work all together on this repository.<br/> The general strategy to achieve this is to have a main master branch where labs and exercises will be posted periodically by the teaching staff while the students can work on their own branches.<br/>
-The teaching staff will visit the students'branch and provide feedback on their work.
+The teaching staff will visit the students’ branch and provide feedback on their work.

 ## Steps to setup your branch